Jazz, Roots, and Blues – A Place to Start

 Ingredients Cafe, 4725 Highway 61 North, White Bear Lake.
 651-426-6611.
 A well-regarded restaurant that features acoustic music four nights a week, with some jazz.
 No cover.

 Jazz Central Studios, 407 Central Avenue NE, Minneapolis.
 You have to walk down a hall and down some steps to get to this place “by cats for cats.”
 Every Monday night a featured artist plays with the house rhythm section, and then a jam session ensues for the second set.
-Tuesday nights are for big bands, Wednesdays often feature bass-led groups, while Thursdays are for vocalists and Fridays for many of the bands that used to regularly play the Artists’ Quarter.
+Tuesday nights are for big bands, Wednesdays often feature bass-led or experimental groups, while Thursdays are for vocalists and Fridays for many of the bands that used to regularly play the Artists’ Quarter.
 Occasional Saturday gigs as well.
 Donation at the door. $10 is suggested.

 Landmark Center, 75 5th Street, Saint Paul.
 651-292-0323.
 Varied schedule of folk, jazz, and more.
 Some noontime concerts during the summer.